HiStructClient/histruct-docs/docs/en/cad/getting-started-roofs/index.md

 For us, libraries of coverings and flashings mean not only size and colour, but a whole approach to cladding specific roof areas.
 Thanks to the variable generator, we are able to enter the specific installation procedure of a particular manufacturer's roofing into the library.
 We do this as part of [customisation project](customisationProject.md).
 A well-designed generator then eliminates the necessary interventions in the automatic laying process.

 The [RoofPolygonTilling](roofPolygonTillingOptions.md) takes place automatically according to the configuration settings of the roofing.
-It is also possible to set the start of the laying (left, right, center to centerline, center to panel edge) to achieve the smallest cut.
-The information about the ratio of the cut to the roof plane area is displayed during the installation adjustments.
+It is also possible to adjust the start of the laying (left, right, center to centerline, center to panel edge) to achieve the smallest possible cut.
+The information about the ratio of the cut to the roof plane area is displayed during the laying adjustments.

 ### 4. How to trim and gutter system?

-You can of course specify [flashings, flashings](roofFlashingOptions.md) and [gutter system](roofFlashingGutterOptions.md) anywhere in the space by grabbing onto already specified roof surfaces, imported geometry or other objects.
+Of course, [flashings, flashings](roofFlashingOptions.md) and [gutter system](roofFlashingGutterOptions.md) can be specified anywhere in the space by grabbing onto already specified roof surfaces, imported geometry, or other objects.
 In addition, it is possible to use the addition of edges to individual sides of roof planes, or directly to the [generator over a group of roof planes](roofFlashingGenerator.md).
 For the generated elements, the slope of the associated roof planes is automatically adjusted, thus correctly setting the bending angles of the flashings and hooks of the eaves system.

 HiStruct includes comprehensive [gutter system settings](roofFlashingGutterOptions.md) options.
 By specifying a polyline defining the downstream gutter, the gutter slope can be set.
 For each part of the gutter, we also set the slope of the downstream roof plane for the correct calculation of the bend and hook length.
 It is possible to add clamps to each gutter section, which have additional [setting options](roofFlashingGutterOptions.md).